Articles in this section

 EasyMedia - Transitions

-This article covers Transitions, the first calibration step in the EasyMedia Wizard.
-This process is optional and only necessary when using light inks, such as light cyan, light magenta, or light black.
+This optional process is only required when using light inks, such as light cyan, light magenta, or light black.

-Transition settings Print settings Measurement settings
+Linearization settings Print settings Measurement settings

 1. First, select your spectrophotometer device.